dosarudaniel/ReliableMulticastForALICE/README.md

 Requirements:
-*javac
-*java
+ - javac
+ - java

 Compilation:
-make
+ `make`

 Running:
-make runReceiver # creates a Receiver process make runSender   # creates a Sender process
+`make runReceiver` # creates a Receiver process that receives multicast messages from 230.0.0.0 on port 5000
+`make runSender`   # creates a Sender process that sends multicast messages to 230.0.0.0 using port 5000